hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

        ``trecTgt``.
 It also sets the value for key ``splice.lfdecentralizedtrust.org/reason`` in the ``Transfer`` metadata to ``wid123``;
-       and it sets the upper bound for the customer to accept the transfer far enough in the future (e.g. 30 days).
+       and it sets the upper bound for the customer to accept the transfer far enough in the future, so that the customer has sufficient time to act (e.g. 1 year).
     d.
 The resulting transaction gets committed across the Customer, Exchange, and Acme validator nodes.
 It is assigned an update-id ``upd567`` and a record time ``t1`` < ``trecTgt`` by